 - Grated Parmesan cheese

 - salt and pepper to taste

-- Boil salted water for the pasta, cook until al dente.
+- In well salted water cook the pasta until al dente.
 Reserve one cup of pasta water prior to draining.

-- As you heat the water, divide the rinsed chickpeas by measuring 1/3 cup of chickpeas and setting the rest aside.
-Blend the 1/3 cup chickpeas with the lemon juice until the chicken peas are roughly chopped.
+- While you cook the pasta, prepare the sauce.
+First, divide the rinsed chickpeas in half.
+Smash half of the chickpeas with the lemon juice until the chicken peas are roughly chopped.
+Reserve the remaining chickpeas.

 - Remove all but 2 tablespoons bacon fat from the skillet, add the sliced onions, minced garlic, and chili flakes.
-Cook until the onions and garlic are translucent, about 5 to 8 minutes.
+Cook until the onions and garlic are translucent and golden, about 5 to 8 minutes.

-- Add half the tomato sauce to the cooked onion mixture.
+- Add the tomato sauce to the cooked onion mixture.

 - Once the onions and sauce have been combined add the ground and whole chick peas and the bacon, stir to combine.

-- Add the spaghetti to the skillet, as well as the rest of the sauce and the pasta water, as needed to thin out the sauce if it is too thick.
-Toss to evenly coat the spaghetti
+- Add the spaghetti to the skillet, mix to coat.
+Add in pasta water, as needed, to thin out the sauce if it is too thick.
+Toss to evenly coat the spaghetti.

 - Serve with lemon zest, salt, and freshly ground pepper.